Soy Sauce (Shoyu, 醤油) is made from soy beans, wheat and salt, and fermented for several months.

 Usukuchi Shoyu (Light Colored Soy Sauce)

 It was originally favored in the west of Japan (Osaka area) and it has a lighter color and saltier taste than koikuchi.
+We use lighter color soy sauce to make udon noodle soup, chawanmushi, and simmered dishes.
+Use this soy sauce when you want to keep the broth color lighter in color.
+Regular soy sauce can make the broth and sauce too dark.

-Substitution: There is no substitution for soy sauce.
+There is no substitution for soy sauce.
 For Japanese cooking I highly recommend to use Japanese soy sauce because I can differentiate Japanese and other kinds of soy sauce.

 Gluten-Free Soy Sauce from Kikkoman